sci4ga/ej_tools_and_data_exploration/README.md

 The raw and processed data are stored in this  [GDrive](https://drive.google.com/drive/folders/1DW8KQmTR1pHRw7dMYcizVAe9a-mCl3zr) shared in this folder in zip and it should be uncompressed to use.
 Since, the data is large unable to use git's [Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) is over its data quota.

 ## Under Process.....

+**Things to know**:

+This tools identifies communities that are marginalized, underserved, and overburdened by pollution.
+These communities are located in census tracts that are at or above the thresholds in one or more of eight categories of criteria.

+A community is considered disadvantaged if they have one or more of the eight categories of burden and have low income

+There are eight categories of burden and 34 datasets that quantify the burden "thresholds":
+Climate Change
+Energy
+Health
+Housing
+Legacy Pollution
+Transportation
+Water & Wastewater
+Workforce Development

+Low Income:
+If a census tract is at or above the 65th percentile for low income (as definedby household at or below 200% of the Federal poverty level).

+This tool uses census tracts that represent about 4,000 people, which is the smallest unit of geography for which consistent data can be displayed on the tool.

+This tool ranks each census tract using percentiles that show how much burden each tract experiences relative to all other tracts, for each criteria.